 Multi-functional tunable forward osmosis membranes, prepared with a unique geometry by embedding graphene aerogels and boron nitride aerogels as concentric circles.

-O.Ergen, et al., Materials, submitted
+O.Ergen, et al., Micromachines, submitted

 -->